-vote in the House.
-President Clinton signed RFRA into law on November 16, 1993.
+13 See The Religious Freedom Restoration Act: Hearing Before the Senate Committee on the Judiciary on S. 2969, A Bill to Protect the Free Exercise of Religion 2 (1992) (statement of Sen. Kennedy) ("The Religious Freedom Restoration Act, which Senator Hatch and I, and 23 other Senators have introduced, would restore the compelling interest test for evaluating free exercise the Senate and a unanimous voice vote in the House.14 President Clinton signed RFRA into law on November 16, 1993.
 In his signing remarks, President Clinton observed, "We all have a shared desire here to protect perhaps the most precious of all American liberties, religious freedom."
 He noted that the Founders "knew that there needed to be a space of freedom between Government and people of faith that otherwise Government might usurp."
-President Clinton attributed to the First Amendment the fact that America is "the oldest democracy now in history and probably the most truly multiethnic society on the face of the Earth."
+President Clinton attributed to the first amendment the fact that America is "the oldest democracy now in history and probably the most truly multiethnic society on the face of the Earth."
 He explained that RFRA "basically says [] that the Government should be held to a very high level of proof before it interferes with someone's free exercise of religion."
+15

 II.
-RFRA creates a sensible balancing test to protect all Americans' religious freedom.
+RFRA creates a sensible balancing test that protects all Americans' religious liberty.